Thomas Ridgeway, 1st Earl of Londonderry: Career

 He matriculated at Exeter College, Oxford, on 17 November 1581, and was admitted a student of the Inner Temple in 1583.
 Subsequently, he was collector of customs at Exmouth.
 He succeeded his father on 27 June 1597, and in July of that year fitted out a ship at his own cost to take part in the Essex-Raleigh Expedition under Robert Devereux, 2nd Earl of Essex.
+In 1599, he purchased Torre Abbey in Devon from Sir Edward Seymour, 1st Baronet, who lived at the nearby Berry Pomeroy Castle.
 He was High Sheriff of Devon in 1600, and was knighted in the same year.

 He is said to have taken part in the wars in Ireland, and may have done so under Lord Mountjoy.
 He was returned M.P. for Devon on 28 February 1604 to the Parliament of 1604–11, but resigned when appointed Treasurer of Ireland in 1606, a post which would require his long-term absence overseas.
 In 1603, he had been appointed vice-treasurer and treasurer-at-wars in Ireland under Lord Deputy Sir George Cary, whom he eventually succeeded as treasurer in April 1606.
 He held that office until 1616, being admitted a privy councillor on 20 October 1606.
 On 30 November 1606, he submitted a project to Robert Cecil, 1st Earl of Salisbury for increasing the crown revenues.
 On 18 December, warrant was given to the Lord Chancellor of Ireland to issue a commission to him and certain others to inquire into abbey lands in County Dublin.
 He had apparently about this time been appointed master of the hawks and game in Ireland, an office formerly in the possession of Sir Geoffrey Fenton.

 When the news of the rebellion of Sir Cahir O'Doherty reached Dublin (April 1608), the Lord Deputy of Ireland, Sir Arthur Chichester, immediately despatched a strong force into the north, under the marshal, Sir Richard Wingfield and Sir Oliver Lambart.
 Ridgeway went with them and distinguished himself; and Chichester knighted his eldest son, Robert, at that time sixteen years of age, who had accompanied him.
 He assisted in the preliminary work of surveying the escheated counties of Ulster preparatory to the plantation, and on 30 November urged on Salisbury the necessity of putting the scheme into execution as speedily as possible.
 He was thanked by the king for his diligence, but the survey proved defective.
 On 19 July 1609, a new commission was issued to him and others.
 On 31 July the commissioners set out from Dublin towards the north, returning about the beginning of October, but it was not until the end of February 1610 that the inquisitions taken by them were drawn up in legal form and the maps properly prepared.
 Arriving in London about 12 March, Ridgeway had an interview with Salisbury, and handed over to him all the documents connected with the survey.